ekhadley/subliminal/README.md

 - make misaligned finetune
    - test for subliminal transfer

- - in gemma_sae, generating teacher losses where the teacher was simply prompted, seems to give high loss numbers?
-   - As in prompting barely descreases the loss below the base model's, and the finetuned student gets much better loss than the teacher.
-   - Is this an implementation issue or a real thing?

-- find the propmt - no prompt mean act diff at individual sequence positions.
+- find the prompt - no prompt mean act diff at individual sequence positions.
 Compare.
    - If this mean diff is non-meaningful i strongly expect similarity to be strong
    - if the mean diff  is meaningful (for the individual sequence position diffs) i expect the similarity to be weak